Entry26.png

 I hung back by the fence while Super negotiated a barrel’s worth of cucumbers from Mrs. Alderleaf with surprising competence.
 Out the corner of my eye, I saw little Carp repeatedly running to and kicking off a post.

 I hummed a laugh.
-A future little rogue, I imagined.
+A future miniature rogue, I imagined.

 “Oh!
-You’re back!” he cried out as he ran over.
+You’re back!” the young halfling cried out as he ran over.
 I had tried not to bring attention to myself, but I suppose that was too much to ask while wearing a shining brass mask and bright, repurposed vestments against the backdrop of a deep wood.
 “You did that magic last time!
-You said you’d show me more!”
+You said you’d show me more, yeah?”

 I had promised.
 So I did.